lowRISC/opentitan/sw/device/lib/testing/test_rom/README.md

 In FPGA, bootstrap is required and requested by an external host via GPIO.
 Bootstrap can be requested by driving TAP\_STRAP0 (USB\_A18) and TAP\_STRAP1 (USB\_A19) to 0 and 1, respectively, and presenting strong pull-ups on all SW\_STRAP* pins (USB\_A15, USB\_A16, and USB\_A17).
 If bootstrap is requested, the boot ROM initializes the SPI interface and flash controller.
-OpenTitan uses a SPI Flash based boostrap protocol and can be programmed using the `opentitantool`.
+OpenTitan uses a SPI Flash based bootstrap protocol and can be programmed using the `opentitantool`.